The BMW 5 Series is everything you could want in an executive saloon, with loads of grace, pace and space

 The BMW 5 Series.
 Just its name alone should conjure up images of a stately saloon with all the trappings of a luxury car, but still with the beating heart of an athlete underneath.
 All wrapped up in craggy good looks, of course.
 It’s precisely this finely-tuned blend of refinement and sportiness that has won over some nine million buyers since the first-generation model made its debut in 1972, and gone onto become a brand-defining model for BMW.

-A facelift of its seventh model generation, the new BMW 5 Series is without a doubt, the best-selling executive saloon’s finest outing yet.
+Now in its seventh model generation, the new BMW 5 Series is without a doubt, the best-selling executive saloon’s finest outing yet.
 Little wonder then, that in this current generation alone, the BMW 5 Series has sold well over 600,000 units globally.

 And even the briefest of brushes with the new BMW 5 Series – which you can get a close encounter with at the Performance Motors showroom on Alexandra Road – you’ll discover there’s quite a lot to love about it.